-With augmentation of user dependability and trust over a decade, Skype has lead towards a higher chance of being misused to extract Intellectual Information, commit Cybercrime, stalking, espionage, etc unethically.
-At this point, familiarity with technology and artifacts storage serves as a treasure chest for an investigator towards discovering probative evidence.
+With the augmentation of user dependability and trust over a decade, Skype has led to a higher chance of being misused to extract Intellectual Information, commit Cybercrime, stalking, espionage, etc unethically.
+At this point, familiarity with technology and artefacts storage serves as a treasure chest for an investigator towards discovering probative evidence.

 Skype basically uses SQLite database to maintain a repository of information about user accounts, contacts, chats, voice calls initiated and received, and lots of other viable information.
-All information is stored in main.db file and these files are lightweight database files.
-On a forensic perspective, it can give us a lot of information which can be used as an essential evidence.
+It stores all information is in the main.db file and these files are lightweight database files.
+From a forensic perspective, it can give us a lot of information that can be used as essential evidence.
 But suspects may and do destroy this evidence by clearing chat histories or physically deleting Skype logs.

-Forensicators can uncover crucial evidence by primarily investigating database (main.db file) left behind by Skype which gets stored at the following location:
+Fornicators can uncover crucial evidence by primarily investigating the database (main.db file) left behind by Skype which gets stored at the following location:

 Windows 7: –